80th Queen’s Cup Race Challenged Boats and Crews

-Open to all boats with valid LMPHRF handicap certificates.
+Open to all boats with valid LMPHRF handicap certificates and ORR certificates.

 Open to all one-design classes if enough entries are received.